KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 #EQUATIONS
 ----------

-The chemical mechanism is specified in the :code:`#EQUATIONS` section.
+The chemical mechanism is specified in the :command:`#EQUATIONS` section.
 Each equation is written in the natural way in which a chemist would write it, e.g.:

 .. code-block:: console